sspooky13/yaml-standards/README.md

 }
 ```
 ## Options for run
-- `--exclude=text` Exclude file contains the `text` in name.
+- `--exclude-by-name=text` Exclude file contains the `text` in name.
 Can be used more times.
 - `--check-alphabetical-sort-depth=2` Check yaml file is alphabetically sorted to selected level.
 - `--check-indents-count-of-indents=4` Check yaml has multiple of selected indent
 - `--check-inline` Check yaml file observe standards by symfony yaml parser.